Website City of Boulder

 Innovation – We promote a forward-thinking environment that supports creativity, calculated risks and continuous improvement.
 We embrace change and learn from others in order to deliver leading edge service.

 The City of Boulder is a smoke- and tobacco-free workplace.

 Process Management: Ability to clearly define processes, establish responsibilities and efficient workflow; effectively evaluate and measure process performance; identify opportunities for synergies, enhancements and streamlining to reduce resources needed to achieve results.

 Customer Focused: Dedicated to meeting customers’ needs through effective relationships and respect; researches customers’ needs and uses that information for service improvement.

-(1) TITLE OF IMMEDIATE SUPERVISOR: Planning and Zoning Senior Manager
+(1) TITLE OF IMMEDIATE SUPERVISOR: Permits Supervisor – Service Operations

-(2) TITLE(S) OF POSITIONS OVER WHICH THIS POSITION HAS DIRECT SUPERVISION: Permit and Operations Coordinators (4).
+(2) TITLE(S) OF POSITION(S) OVER WHICH THIS POSITION HAS DIRECT SUPERVISION: n/a

 WORKING CONDITIONS – Required Physical and Mental Effort, and Environmental Conditions:

 Physical and Mental Effort: Sufficient clarity of speech and hearing or other communication capabilities that permits the employee to communicate effectively on the telephone and in person.
 Sufficient vision or other powers of observation that permits the employee to review, evaluate and prepare a variety of written documents and materials.
 Sufficient manual dexterity that permits the employee to operate computer equipment and other office equipment.
 Sufficient personal mobility and physical reflexes, which permits the employee to work in an office setting.
 Work may include extended periods of time viewing a computer video monitor and/ or operating a keyboard.
 Ability to work under stress from demanding deadlines, public contact, and changing priorities and conditions.